 The annual incentive program consists of eligibility for a cash bonus based on our actual earnings before interest and taxes, or EBIT, relative to target EBIT set at the beginning of the year by the Compensation Committee.
 The Compensation Committee has the authority to determine all components of the calculation of EBIT.
 Bonuses for our named executive officers who also have regional responsibilities are a function of EBIT both for their respective region and for our company as a whole, in each case relative to target.
 The achievement of both threshold EBIT (dollars earned) and the percent of EBIT against revenue are required for any bonus to be paid.
+The Compensation Committee believes that EBIT is a clear, objective standard of measurement which encourages executives to strive toward increased profit generation year-over-year.
 The intent of the annual incentive program is to provide above market bonus compensation in years where our performance meets or exceeds target levels, but to pay less or no incentive in years where our performance does not meet or exceed target levels.

-Performance targets are set annually at the beginning of the year by the Compensation Committee based on the recommendation of the Chief Executive Officer (with the exception of the Chief Executive Officer's own target, which is set solely by the Compensation Committee).
+The Compensation Committee sets performance targets annually at the beginning of the year based on the recommendation of the Chief Executive Officer (with the exception of the Chief Executive Officer's own target, which is set solely by the Compensation Committee).
 Target bonus amounts for individual named executive officers are set as a percentage of base salary and are reviewed during the biennial total compensation study to ensure that the target bonus is appropriate considering both internal equity and relevant market competitiveness.
-Factors considered in setting the performance targets include profit we earned in total, profits earned by one or more of our regional units in the prior year, the current year's profit budget and desired growth.
-The most important factor in setting the target is year-on-year growth in terms of both real dollars of profit and the percent of profit to revenue.
+Factors considered in setting the performance targets include profit we earned in total, profits earned by one or more of our regional units in the prior year, the current year's profit budget, desired growth and general economic conditions (for example, higher targets may be set in good economic periods).
+In order to create incentives for increasing profitability, the most important factor in setting the target is year-over-year growth in terms of both real dollars of profit and the percent of profit to revenue.
 The Compensation Committee sets these targets meaningfully above prior year results to stimulate ongoing profit growth from one year to the next.
-The specific performance targets for 2006 for each of our named executive officers are disclosed in the footnotes to the "Grants of Plan-Based Awards" table.
+For example, to achieve the consolidated corporate bonus target in 2007, EBIT dollars needed to increase more than eight times from 2006.